DataBiosphere/cellxgene-fargate/README.md

     ```
     make docker_run
+    echo $CELLXGENE_VERSION
     ```

-    The `cellxgene` help text should be printed.
+    The `cellxgene` version printed by the container should match the value of the environment variable.

  7) Once per AWS account and region, an Amazon ECR image repository needs to be created: